mbronk-intc/confidential-computing.tee.dcap.pccs/QuoteGeneration/pccs/README.md

   1. Put all the files and sub folders in this directory to your preferred place with right permissions set to launch a web service.
   2. Install dependencies if they are not already installed.
 Also make sure "python" is linked to "python3"<br/>
      nodejs build-essential(gcc gcc-c++ make) python3 cracklib-runtime
-  3. Goto ../../tools/PCKCertSelection/ and build libPCKCertSelection.so, copy it to ./lib/
-  4. From the root directory of your installation folder, run ./install.sh
+  3. From the root directory of your installation folder, run ./install.sh

 - **Windows manual installation**